anonymos-saner-2026/scoreflow/README.md

 ## Generate Workflow Graph and Get Scores (For Large Model)
-Modify Generator API in generator_large.py, then run
+Update the Generator API in generator_large.py, then execute the following to generate the workflow graph and obtain scores.

 ```bash
 bash run_pipeline_large.sh <DATASET> <TASK> <EPOCH>